gridlocdev/lua-beginners-guide/Index.md

 > Note: If you do run into any issues during this tutorial or while installing the pre-requisite software, try typing your exact question into a search engine like Google or DuckDuckGo and see what comes up!
 >
-> Anecdotally, about half of my time spent while working in computer programming involves finding information on the internet.
-It's a great skill to build up, as it's useful for finding out things you don't know, or things that you've just forgotten over time.
-(Which coincidentally, happens a lot when working with computers and software in general!)
+> Troubleshooting issues by looking up information online is one of the main portions of time spent computer programming; there's no sense wracking your brain to try and remember something specific when a refresher is usually just a moderately-crafted Google search away.
+It's a great skill to build up as it's useful for finding out things you don't know or things that you've just forgotten over time!

 ## 1 - Data Types